python-pillow/python-show-qa/README.md

 ## What are some lessons you’ve learned while creating and maintaining Pillow?

+- Open source does not have to be stressful
 -

 ## Are there any surprising use cases you have seen Pillow used for?
 Examples?